 01. The evidence gap

-- No pregnancy safety studies: there are no clinical trials confirming safety in pregnancy.
-That lack of data is the core reason for deferring treatment, as noted by Epilium Paris and reinforced by Healthline.
+- No pregnancy safety studies: there are no clinical trials confirming safety during pregnancy.
+That lack of evidence is the main reason treatment is usually postponed, as noted by Epilium Paris and reinforced by Healthline.

 02. Hormones change the skin

-- Higher reactivity: pregnancy can make skin more sensitive, with greater risk of irritation, burns and pigmentation changes.
+- Higher reactivity: pregnancy can make skin more sensitive, with a greater chance of irritation, burns and pigmentation changes.
 Clinics such as Therapy House flag this increased reactivity.

 03. Professional caution and clinic policy

-- Dermatology advice: many doctors suggest avoiding elective laser until after delivery, reflected by guidance on The Bump.
+- Dermatology advice: many doctors recommend avoiding elective laser treatment until after delivery, which is reflected in guidance on The Bump.

-- Clinic refusal: reputable providers often decline to treat pregnant clients, even for areas away from the bump, as Colaz note.
+- Clinic refusal: reputable providers often refuse to treat pregnant clients, even for areas away from the bump, as Colaz note.

-- Elective procedures: the American Pregnancy Association advises avoiding cosmetic procedures like laser hair removal during pregnancy.
+- Elective procedures: the American Pregnancy Association advises avoiding cosmetic procedures such as laser hair removal during pregnancy.

 Typical trimester advice at a glance